-The pre-amplifiers or detectors can be placed at distance from the cavity output port to help shield the strong magnetic field.
-The insertion loss is inevitable because there are a series of microwave coaxial cables, switchers and circulators between the cavity's port and the pre-amplifiers/detectors.
-In realistic experiments, for instance, the effective noise temperature in the detection channel is $\sim 925\,$mK at $4.798\,$GHz even by using JPA with a insertion loss $\sim-3\,$dB~\cite{Bartram:2021ysp}.
+The preamplifiers or detectors can be placed at a distance from the cavity output port to help shield the strong magnetic field.
+Insertion loss is inevitable because there are a series of microwave coaxial cables, switchers and circulators between the cavity port and the preamplifiers/detectors.
+In realistic experiments, for instance, the effective noise temperature in the detection channel is $\sim 925\,$mK at $4.798\,$GHz even when using JPA with an insertion loss $\sim-3\,$dB~\cite{Bartram:2021ysp}.
 However, the effective noise temperature should be $\sim 240\,$mK if it is only limited by the SQL.
-Therefore, there is an obvious advantage to use dual-path interferometer scheme which can approaching the effective noise temperature with $\sim 120\,$mK which is come from quantum vacuum fluctuations, especially to use two-sided cavity scheme described in Fig.1(b) to detect converted microwave single-photons signal.
-In the two-sided cavity dual-path scheme, there are two identical output ports and the converted microwave single-photons escape from them with equal probability.
-The correlations between the two cavity outputs behave like to the outputs of the beam splitter in Fig.~\ref{SchemeFig}(a).
-The dual-path interferometer is not sensitive to loss or thermal noise in the single channel, and the SNR could be enhanced one order magnitude compared with single-path amplification scheme based on JPA.
+Therefore, there is an obvious advantage to using a dual-path interferometer scheme that can approach the effective noise temperature with $\sim 120\,$mK, which comes from quantum vacuum fluctuations, especially to use the two-sided cavity scheme described in Fig.1(b) to detect converted microwave single-photon signals.
+In the two-sided cavity dual-path scheme, there are two identical output ports, and the converted microwave single photons escape from them with equal probability.
+The correlations between the two cavity outputs behave similarly to the outputs of the beam splitter in Fig.~\ref{SchemeFig}(a).
+The dual-path interferometer is not sensitive to loss or thermal noise in the single channel, and the SNR could be enhanced by one order of magnitude compared with the single-path amplification scheme based on JPA.

-Recent dual-path setups~\cite{Menzel2010,Bozyigit2010,Peng2016,Zhou2020} showed by using cross-power, the effective noise temperature could be reduced by two orders of magnitude compared to that of single channel.
-Fig.~\ref{TimeTraceFig} illustrates the two order of magnitude noise level reduction with the simulation of cross-power between two channels and the power in one channel averaged over the same time.
-It has been demonstrated that in a dual-path experiment with cryogenic HEMT as pre-amplifiers, the correlated noise temperature is about $80\,$mK and effective total noise temperature is about $180\,$mK for the signal at $7.2506\,$GHz in dual-path setup, which is much smaller than the characteristic $\sim10$ K noise in each detection chain~\cite{Bozyigit2010} or by more than two orders of magnitude.
+Recent dual-path setups~\cite{Menzel2010,Bozyigit2010,Peng2016,Zhou2020} showed that by using cross-power, the effective noise temperature could be reduced compared to that of a single channel.
+Fig.~\ref{TimeTraceFig} illustrates the noise level reduction with the simulation of cross-power between two channels and the power in one channel averaged over the same time.
+It has been demonstrated that in a dual-path experiment with a cryogenic HEMT as preamplifiers, the correlated noise temperature is approximately $80\,$mK and the effective total noise temperature is approximately $180\,$mK, corresponding to half microwave photon noise, for the signal at $7.2506\,$GHz in the dual-path setup, which is much smaller than the characteristic $\sim10$ K noise in each detection chain~\cite{Bozyigit2010}.